|You are not logged on|

 9. Is the site secure?

 Yes.
-The first step is the use of a secure browser such as Microsoft Internet Explorer versions 5.x to 7.x.
+The first step is the use of a secure browser such as Microsoft Internet Explorer versions 7.x or above.
+If you are having difficulties with your browser and your browser supports compatibility mode, you can attempt turning on compatibility mode by opening the browser, navigating to the Menu bar, selecting Tools and clicking Compatibility View as a remedy.
 Certain browsers and certain computers have the ability to communicate securely by scrambling the information as it passes across the Internet.
 The method of communication is called SSL, or Secure Sockets Layer.
 We require the use of a secure browser before a connection can be made to NSLDS.
 After you reach us using the secure browser, the information is also scrambled again to ensure only authorized NSLDS users can read it.
 The security of the system should always be your number one priority.

 10. Am I charged for using the site?